conedevelopment/root-docs/filters.md

 }
 ```

-Alternatively, you can use `withFilters` method on an object that resovles actions.
+Alternatively, you can use `withFilters` method on an object that resovles filters.
 It can be useful when you just want to hook into the object for some reason.

 ```php
 use App\Root\Filters\Category;